Reewr/promise-phantom/docs/webpage.md

 **Kind**: instance method of <code>[Page](#Page)</code>
 <a name="Page+render"></a>
 ### page.render(filename, format, quality)
 [render](http://phantomjs.org/api/webpage/method/render.html)Renders the webpage to an image buffer and saves it as the specifiedfilename.
 Currently the ouput format is automatically set based on the fileextension.*Developer Note*: Sadly, due to how PhantomJS handles PDF rendering, thePDF needs to be saved to a file.
-This wrapper does however include `renderPdf`which gives the PDF back as a binary string.*Another development note*: PhantomJS says to support `GIF` images, however,the documentation on[Qt ImageWriter](http://doc.qt.io/qt-4.8/qimagewriter.html#supportedImageFormats)does not include `GIF`.
+This wrapper does however include `renderPdf`which gives the PDF back as a binary string.*Another Developer Note*: PhantomJS says to support `GIF` images, however,the documentation on[Qt ImageWriter](http://doc.qt.io/qt-4.8/qimagewriter.html#supportedImageFormats)does not include `GIF`.
 Use with caution.
 There is also an issue on [this](https://github.com/ariya/phantomjs/issues/13135)

 **Kind**: instance method of <code>[Page](#Page)</code>